nlapier2/MRTwin-replication/simulation/README.md

 ```
 sh runmrtrio.sh
 ```
 To change to parameters, you can modify the `params.txt` file.
-The explanation of each variable can be found in mrtrio_controlPC.R.
+The explanation of each variable can be found in `mrtrio_controlPC.R`.